 Can dogs take omeprazole?

-As we state in the introduction, it is possible for dogs to take omperazole to relieve certain conditions.
+As stated in the introduction, it is possible for dogs to take omeprazole to relieve certain conditions.
 The most common problem with this drug is when it is used without a veterinary prescription.
-As a common drug in a home's first aid kit, it is not strange to think some dog guardians would want to give their own medicine to the dog.
+As a common drug in a home first aid kit, it is not strange to think some dog guardians would want to give their own medicine to their dog.
 If the drug is the same chemical makeup for humans as it is for dogs, then it is easy to assume we can give it to them.

-If we look at our dog's symptoms, then we might have an idea of what is wrong with them.
-Unfortunately, the symptomatology of the dog might suggest one thing, but is actually due to another.
-Achieving a correct diagnosis is something best done by a trained veterinarian.
+If we look at our dog's symptoms, we might have an idea of what is wrong with them.
+Unfortunately, the symptomatology of the dog might suggest one problem, but the underlying cause is different.
+Achieving a correct diagnosis is something best done by a qualified veterinarian.
 Giving omeprazole to our dog requires us to know both the correct reason and the correct dosage.

 It is the duty and legal requirement of veterinarians to know how to administer drugs to your pets.
 For this reason, they will be able to provide an appropriate diagnosis, prescribe the drug and also give you any additional information which will be essential to the dog's recovery.

 How does omeprazole in dogs work?

 Omeprazole basically acts as an antacid to reduce the production of stomach acid.
 More specifically, they are proton pump inhibitors which prevent the formulation of hydrochloric acid.
 It is commonly sold under the brand names Losec and Prilosec.

 An excess of stomach acid can lead to gastric ulcers in dogs.
 As the excess gastric acid can cause reflux, this also poses a threat to the throat area.
 As it can also enter the rest of the gastrointestinal tract, it can cause problems on the mucosa of the intestines.
 The digestive system of a dog is a delicate balance and too much gastric acid can upset said balance.